apache/trafficserver/doc/admin-guide/plugins/xdebug.en.rst

 Probe
     All request and response headers are written to the response body.
 Because the body is altered, it disables writing to cache.
-    In conjuction with the `fwd` tag, the response body will contain a chronological log of all headers for all transactions used for this response.
+    In conjunction with the `fwd` tag, the response body will contain a chronological log of all headers for all transactions used for this response.